Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Results and discussion

-{\it The symmetric bilayer structure.} We also investigated the performance of a surface plasmon resonance in a symmetric bilayer structure, where a SiO$_2$ layer with thickness $a$ is sandwiched between two identical layers CrI$_3$ of thickness $d$=100 nm (shown in Fig.~\ref{fig:model}b).
-We find that when light enters the system under the incident angle $\alpha$ the surface plasmons can be created on the interface between CrI$_3$ and air, and the position of the resonance angle increases in the range from $42.4^{\circ}$ to $43.1^{\circ}$ for a variation of spacer thickness (SiO$_2$layer) between 450 and 520 nm.
+We also investigate the performance of a surface plasmon resonance in a symmetric bilayer structure, where a SiO$_2$ layer with thickness $a$ is sandwiched between two identical layers CrI$_3$ of thickness $d$=100 nm (shown in Fig.~\ref{fig:model}b) within GGA+$U$ approach.
+We find that when light enters the system under the incident angle $\alpha$ the surface plasmons can be created on the interface between CrI$_3$ and air, and the position of the resonance angle increases in the range from $42.4^{\circ}$ to $43.1^{\circ}$ for a variation of spacer thickness (SiO$_2$ layer) between 450 and 520 nm.
 The results of the calculations are shown in Fig.~\ref{fig:thickness}.
-Note that for the excitation of surface plasmons at the outer boundary of the proposed system (i.e. at the CrI$_3$ layer interfaced between the glass prism and the SiO$_2$ layer), the electromagnetic wave should propagate through the spacer layer in the form of a guided mode that at the same time leads to the generation of an evanescent wave in the neighbouring low-refractive index medium.
+Note that for the excitation of surface plasmons at the boundary between CrI$_3$ layer and air, the electromagnetic wave should propagate through the spacer layer in the form of a guided mode that at the same time leads to the generation of an evanescent wave in the neighbouring low-refractive index medium.
 Therefore, it is clear that for plasmon generation, the spacer thickness $a$ is optimal when it meets the value of any supported wave guide mode in the SiO$_2$ spacer layer.
 Meanwhile, when this condition is not fulfilled (for e.g. $a=700$ nm, see violet dotted line in Fig.~\ref{fig:thickness}), the surface plasmon resonance vanishes from the spectrum.